 The doctor congratulates them.
 The baby is human, and healthy.
 Richard is on her instantly, bruising her shoulders with his joy, planting kisses on her forehead and neck and face.
 His—their—fortune is the five-month-old smudge in the grain of the sonogram, soft-boned and quivering and reassuringly feather-free.
 It’s been six long years: Years of cajoling, years of trying, years of navigating the risks.
 Now they are here.

-As part of our Queers Destroy Science Fiction! special issue, we opened up Lightspeed to flash fiction for the first time.
-The flash fiction section was guest-edited by Hugo-nominated editor Sigrid Ellis.
+As part of our People of Colo(u)r Destroy Science Fiction! special issue, we opened up Lightspeed to flash fiction for just the third time.
+The flash fiction section was guest-edited by critically acclaimed writer Berit Ellingsen.
 Half of the flash selections are available online, while the other half are exclusive to the print/ebook edition.

 Three days ago, Paul had thrown Mary onto the kitchen floor and kicked her everywhere except her face.
 For the first two days, the only time she left her bed was to go to the bathroom, drops of clotted blood from her insides deposited like coins in the toilet bowl.
 On the third day, high on oxycodone, Mary dreamed about the lucha libre.
 She hadn’t thought about wrestling since she’d left Mexico, but the hallucination was as bright and sharp as grief.

 The row of horseless vehicles moved slowly along Kensington High Street.
 The green translucent leaves of Kensington Garden were colored red by the setting sun.
 The day had been unusually hot for this time of the year.
 Workers headed homewards now that the diminishing daylight no longer made it sensible to continue working.
 The row of horseless vehicles had come to a standstill.